splunk/splunk-sdk-java/README.md

     You might get errors in Windows when you try to name the file because ".splunkrc" looks like a nameless file with an extension.
-You can use the command line to create this fileâ go to the C:\Users\currentusername directory and enter the following command:
+You can use the command line to create this file--go to the C:\Users\currentusername directory and enter the following command:

     >  Notepad.exe .splunkrc